DynamoDS/Dynamo/README.md

 New
 - Package Manager: share custom nodes online
 - Can now use material parameters (Get Material by Name node)
-- Get and Remove From List nodes now can use ranges of indecies
+- Get and Remove From List nodes now can use ranges of indices
 - Color Range node
 - Intersection nodes return more granular results
 - Adaptive Component By Face and By Curve nodes